mwiens91/314-plots/README.md

 ### Part (e)

-Plot of a an "unphysical" IBVP (i.e., there's a discontinuous IC).
+Plot of an "unphysical" IBVP (i.e., there's a discontinuous IC).

 #### 7.2.3